-- Hard Disk It is fixed inside the CPU box/cabinet. - Compact Disc (CD) It is circular in shape and portable storage device. - CD and DVD These are small storage devices.
-The storage capacity of a DVD is more than a CD. - Pen Drive or USB Flash Drive It is having more storage capacity than DVD but less than Hard Disk.
+- Hard Disk It is rectangular in shape and fixed inside the CPU box. - Compact Disc (CD) It is circular in shape and portable storage device. - Digital Versatile Disc (DVD) It is circular in shape but with more storage capacity than CD. - Pen Drive or USB Flash Drive It is having more storage capacity than DVD but less than Hard Disk.